dlozanob/My-Notes/Amazon Web Services - CLF-C02/3. Cloud Technologie und -Services/Notes/notes.md

 ![alt text](image-15.png)

 An Availability Zone (AZ) is a component of the AWS global infrastructure that is made up of one or more discrete data centers that have redundant power, networking, and connectivity.
-Each AZ is physically separated from Other AZs within a region, and is designed to be fault-tolerant and provide low-latency networking.
+Each AZ is physically separated from other AZs within a region, and is designed to be fault-tolerant and provide low-latency networking.

 ![alt text](image-16.png)